jpmckinney/pupa-ruby/README.md

 ### Parallelizing HTTP requests

 To enable parallel requests, use the `typhoeus` gem.
-Unless you are using an old version of Typhoeus (< 0.5), both Faraday and Typhoeus define a Faraday adapter, but you must use the adapter defined by Typhoeus, like so:
+Unless you are using an old version of Typhoeus (`< 0.5`), both Faraday and Typhoeus define a Faraday adapter, but you must use the one defined by Typhoeus, like so:

 ```ruby
 require 'pupa'